scipy-conference/scipy_proceedings/papers/David_Sanders/David_Sanders.rst

 .. math:: a = \pm 2^e \times m.

-The standard double-precision (64-bit) representation is that of the `IEEE 754 standard <http://en.wikipedia.org/wiki/IEEE_floating_point>`__ [IEEE754]_.
-Here, one bit is used for the sign, 11 bits for the exponent :math:`e`, which ranges from :math:`-1022` to :math:`+1023`, and the remaining 52 bits are used for the "mantissa" :math:`m`, a binary string of 53 bits, starting with a :math:`1` which is not explicitly stored.
+The usual double-precision (64-bit) representation is that of the `IEEE 754 standard <http://en.wikipedia.org/wiki/IEEE_floating_point>`__ [IEEE754]_: one bit is used for the sign, 11 bits for the exponent :math:`e`, which ranges from :math:`-1022` to :math:`+1023`, and the remaining 52 bits are used for the "mantissa" :math:`m`, a binary string of 53 bits, starting with a :math:`1` which is not explicitly stored.